 Others might also object that long hair is more feminine and that men look unattractive with long hair.
 First, “attractive” is very subjective.
-The actors Brad Pitt, Christian Bale, Daniel Day-Lewis, Johnny Depp, Jason Momoa, Chris Hemsworth, Colin Farrell, and other such heartthrobs have all grown their hair long at one time or another, either on their own or for a movie role, and these are some of the most attractive, masculine men on the planet.
-This is just my personal opinion, but the most beautiful men in the world are Native Americans with long, black hair; I can hardly watch the movies, “Dances With Wolves,” or “Last of the Mohicans” without being distracted.
+Brad Pitt, Christian Bale, Daniel Day-Lewis, Johnny Depp, Jason Momoa, Chris Hemsworth, Colin Farrell, and other such heartthrobs have all grown their hair long at one time or another, and these are some of the most attractive, masculine men on the planet.
+This is just my personal opinion, but the most beautiful men in the world are Native Americans with long, black hair; I can hardly watch the movies “Dances With Wolves,” or “Last of the Mohicans” without being distracted.

 Second, if long hair is so feminine then why does a man’s hair grow longer by nature?
 Why would Jehovah give men a feminine feature, especially if he was going to later say that this feature shows that women are “naturally” submissive to men?
 This is what I mean by an explanation for a rule calling into question the entire rule itself; it makes no sense to say that the reason you can have authority over women is because Jehovah gave women long hair, when men have long hair as well.

 Subjection and Abuse

 As if this reasoning on submissive and subjection were not flimsy enough, the domestic violence I saw as one of Jehovah’s Witnesses shows that this arrangement itself is also very questionable, and leads to far too many abuses.
 When scriptures make up excuses for men to subjugate and dominate certain members of society based on reasoning that’s questionable at best, and that arrangement leads to abuse and violence more than not, it’s right to call into question that entire arrangement itself.

 Please share with others via social media below.